TelemetryHarbor/harbor-docs/docs/integrations/esp32-soil-sensor.md

 ## Overview

-This project wakes up periodically, reads soil moisture percentage from the 2-prong sensor, sends it to Telemetry Harbor, and returns to deep sleep for ultra-low-power operation.
+This project wakes up periodically, reads soil moisture percentage from the 2-prong sensor, sends it to Harbor Scale, and returns to deep sleep for ultra-low-power operation.
 Ideal for **gardens, potted plants, and soil monitoring projects**.

 ### Features

 * **Ultra-Low Power**: Uses **ESP32 Deep Sleep mode** to extend battery life.
 * **2-Prong Soil Sensor Support**: Accurate analog readings from standard 2-prong sensors.
-* **Cloud Connectivity**: Sends readings to Telemetry Harbor using the official SDK.
+* **Cloud Connectivity**: Sends readings to Harbor Scale using the official SDK.
 * **Timestamped Data**: Each reading is recorded with an ISO8601 UTC timestamp.
-* **Grafana Dashboards**: Ready for visualization with Telemetry Harbor.
+* **Grafana Dashboards**: Ready for visualization with Harbor Scale.

 ### Hardware Requirements